-The Committee was informed that the Court had already commenced the International Public Sector Accounting Standards (IPSAS) implementation with effect from 1 July 2011.
-The IPSAS Project Coordinator had been recruited and assumed her post as of 1 July; IPSAS introductory training for finance professionals and general service staff across the organs and sections of the Court had been held in July.
-Furthermore, the development of a detailed project plan was underway.
-The Committee recommended that implementation of the IPSAS project be rigorously monitored, and that a detailed project plan and a draft proposal of all required changes to the Financial Regulations and Rules be submitted to the Committee at its eighteenth session.
+71. The Committee was informed that the Court had already commenced the International Public Sector Accounting Standards (IPSAS) implementation with effect from 1 July 2011.
+The IPSAS Project Coordinator had been recruited and assumed her post as of 1 July 2011; IPSAS introductory training for finance professionals and general service

-35 The Committee noted in particular that the Presidency had not provided sufficient justification for consultants in the 2012 proposed programme budget, para.
-48 and for training in paras.
+35 The Committee noted in particular that the Presidency had not provided sufficient justification for consultants in para.
+48 of the 2012 proposed programme budget, and for training in paras.
 50 and 78; the Office of the Prosecutor had failed to provide sufficient justification for the substantial increases in the Investigation Division in paras.
 131 and 132; and the Registry had provided very poor justification for the resources requested in paras.
 188-190.

 36 In respect of a request for training resources, the Committee noted the logical justification provided by the Victims and Witness Unit in the 2012 proposed programme budget, paras.
 409-416.

 37 ICC-ASP/10/5, para.
 41.